 Gateway The gateway field for these entries shows the address of the outgoing interface.
-Defe Obvious the survey of a still a use of fact the verte

 Refs Gives the current number of active uses for the route.
 Connection-oriented protocols hold onto a single route for the duration of a connection, while connectionless protocols obtain a route while sending to the same destination.

-- Use Provides a count of the number of packets sent using that route. - PMTU Gives the Path Maximum Transfer Unit (PMTU).
-This field only applies to AIX Version 4.2.1 or later. - Interface Indicates the network interfaces utilized for the route. - ExpDisplays the time (in minutes) remaining before the route expires.
-This field only applies to AIX Version 4.2.1 or later. - Groups Provides a list of group IDs associated with that route.
+Use Provides a count of the number of packets sent using that route.
+PMTU Gives the Path Maximum Transfer Unit (PMTU).
+This field only applies to AIX Version 4.2.1 or later.
+Interface Indicates the network interfaces utilized for the route. Ехр Displays the time (in minutes) remaining before the route expires.
+This field only applies to AIX Version 4.2.1 or later.
+Groups Provides a list of group IDs associated with that route.
 This field only applies to AIX Version 4.2.1 or later.
 Netmasks Lists the netmasks applied on the system.